Topological exodromy with coefficients: Stratified spaces and hyperconstructible hypersheaves

 is a final. \end{defin}

 \begin{defin} Let $(X,P)$ be a conically stratified space and let $S \subset P$ be a subposet.
-We say that $(X,P)$ is \emph{excellent at $S$} if the collection of excellent at $S$ open neighbourhoods of $X_S$ inside $X$ forms a fundamental system of neighbourhoods of $X_S$ inside $X$. \end{defin}
+We say that $(X,P)$ is \emph{final at $S$} if the collection of final at $S$ open neighbourhoods of $X_S$ inside $X$ forms a fundamental system of neighbourhoods of $X_S$ inside $X$. \end{defin}

 \begin{defin} Let $(X,P)$ be a conically stratified space and let $S \subset P$ be a subposet.
-We say that $(X,P)$ is \emph{locally excellent at $S$} if every point $x \in X_S$ admits a fundamental system of open neighbourhoods $U$ such that the stratified space $(U,P)$ is excellent at $S$. \end{defin}
+We say that $(X,P)$ is \emph{locally final at $S$} if every point $x \in X_S$ admits a fundamental system of open neighbourhoods $U$ such that the stratified space $(U,P)$ is final at $S$. \end{defin}

-\begin{prop} Let $(X,P)$ be a conically stratified space.
-Then $(X,P)$ is locally excellent at every stratum. \end{prop} \begin{proof} Let $a\in P$ and let $x\in X$ be a point lying over $a$.
-Since $(X,P)$ is conically stratified, the point $x$ admits a fundamental system of open neighbourhoods of the form $Z \times C(Y)$ where $(Y,Q)$ is a stratified space, where $Z$ is an open set of $X_a$ containing $x$ and where $a$ is the minimum of $P_{\geqslant a}=Q^{\vartriangleleft}$.
-To prove \cref{prop:conical_implies_local_excellency}, it is thus enough to prove that the conically stratified space $(Z\times C(Y),Q^{\vartriangleleft})$ is excellent at $a$.
+\begin{prop} A conically stratified space $(X,P)$ is locally final at every stratum. \end{prop} \begin{proof} Let $a\in P$ and let $x\in X_a$.
+We can suppose that $P=P_{\geqslant a}$.
+Since $(X,P)$ is conically stratified, $x$ admits a fundamental system of open neighbourhoods of the form $Z \times C(Y)$ where $(Y,Q)$ is a stratified space, where $Z$ is an open set of $X_a$ containing $x$ and where $P=Q^{\vartriangleleft}$.
+To prove \cref{prop:conical_implies_local_excellency}, it is thus enough to prove that the conically stratified space $(Z\times C(Y),P)$ is final at $a$.
 In that case, $\{ Z \times C_\varepsilon(Y) \}_{\varepsilon>0}$ is a fundamental system of open neighborhoods of $Z$.
 On the other hand, there is an isomorphism of simplicial sets

 Hence, the functor

 reads as a product